 Why is Root Cause Analysis Important?

-In today’s business environment, technology is the lifeblood of most operations.
-Technology is the primary means by which you engage your customers and the digital experience you provide is often the primary factor on which your business is judged.
+Technology is the lifeblood of most operations.
+It’s the primary means by which you engage your customers and the digital experience you provide is often the primary factor on which your business is judged.
 That means it’s essential to have an IT infrastructure that you can rely on.

 However, despite your IT team’s best efforts and substantial expertise, incidents do inevitably arise.
 And when an event does occur, you need to have a service availability platform in place that can identify the cause of the problem and fix it.